How to use BlueCheck

 It can be disposed of in the normal trash waste bins, per local recycling and disposal guidance.
 To avoid spills and unintended coloration, ensure the lid is securely fastened to the vial prior to discarding.

-Prevention and Minimally Invasive Dentistry
+External Resources: Prevention and Minimally Invasive Dentistry

-External Resources
+External Guidance

 The Non-Invasive Caries Therapy Guide